-Sea Change Within Us is a 60-minute performance addressing local Washington state water concerns and climate change consequences through the voices of real people, combined with moving rigid structures of water images by dancing human bodies.
+Sea Change Within Us by Karin Stevens Dance, is a sixty-minute performance that addresses local Washington State water issues and the consequences of climate change, using the voices of real people we interviewed, combined with moving rigid structures of water images by dancing human bodies.

 Program